PERT Practice Test

 The Postsecondary Education Readiness Test (PERT) is administered by the state of Florida to adequately assess your academic skills in mathematics, reading, and writing.
 How well you score on the exam will determine your placement into appropriate college courses.

-The links below will help you take our sample PERT practice test.
-These PERT practice questions will give you a better idea of what to study for your exam.
+Click the “Start Test” button below to begin our free GED practice test!
+These practice questions will give you a better idea of what to study for your exam.

 On this page: